Coffee-fueled-deadlines/PythonTutorial/README.md

 >      as text.
 Examples: `"Cookie"`, `"3"`, `"A"`.
 A string is defined in Python by being
 >      encompassed by single quotes `'` or doublequotes `"`.
 >
 >  Python is a loosely typed language.
 Typed, in this sense, is referring to the Variable Type (one of the above mentioned).
-THis >means that you do not have to specify the variable type prior to assigning a value to it as you would have to in some other Programming >Languages.
+This means that you do not have to specify the variable type prior to assigning a value to it as you would have to in some other Programming Languages.
 For instance:
 >
 >```Python
 >a = 10       # a is set to the Integer value of 10